-- 6.3.1 The Provider must provide such uniforms and protective clothing (including protective gloves and footwear where appropriate), as agreed with the Commissioner's Authorised Officer. - 6.3.2 The Provider must require their staff at all times whilst undertaking the delivery of this Contract to: - Carry and display official identification cards issued by the Provider. - Be properly and presentably dressed, in appropriate uniforms and work wear, including suitable footwear. - Personal issue of hand gel for infection control
+- 6.3.1 The Provider must provide such uniforms and protective clothing (including protective gloves and footwear where appropriate), as agreed with the Commissioner's Authorised Officer. - 6.3.2 The Provider must require their staff at all times whilst undertaking the delivery of this Contract to: - Carry and display official identification cards issued by the Provider. - Be properly and presentably dressed, in appropriate uniforms and work wear, including suitable footwear.

-- 6.3.3 Personnel driving Passenger Cars not owned by or leased to the Provider and not used primarily for the purposes of delivering the Service: - Need not be issued with a uniform by the Provider. - Shall be exempt from the requirement to wear a uniform but shall be required to be presentably and appropriately dressed. - Must wear the providers identification badge - Must be provided with appropriate safety attire such as a high visibility vest or jacket
+- Personal issue of hand gel for infection control - 6.3.3 Personnel driving Passenger Cars not owned by or leased to the Provider and not used primarily for the purposes of delivering the Service: - Need not be issued with a uniform by the Provider. - Shall be exempt from the requirement to wear a uniform but shall be required to be presentably and appropriately dressed. - Must wear the providers identification badge - Must be provided with appropriate safety attire such as a high visibility vest or jacket

-6.4 Volunteer Car Service
+6.4 Volunteer Car Service/ Volunteer Car Drivers.

-- 6.4.1 A Volunteer Car Service shall be defined as any service offering the transportation of Eligible Patients and/or Eligible Escorts using Volunteer Car Drivers. - 6.4.2 A Volunteer Car Driver shall be defined as any natural person who provides transportation of Eligible Patients and/or Eligible Escorts, on a non-employed basis and is not remunerated for their services (although payment of a mileage allowance shall be permitted). - 6.4.3 It is noted that sub-contracting undertaken to Volunteer Car Services or Volunteer Car Drivers shall result in no relaxation of contractual requirements. - 6.4.4 In particular, Providers are reminded that any use of Volunteer Car Services shall be subject to the following conditions that: - A documented recruitment process that is auditable application for selecting Volunteer Car Drivers and that this is no less rigorous than processes applied to the recruitment of employed drivers.
+- 6.4.1 A Volunteer Car Service (VCS) shall be defined as any service offering the transportation of eligible patients and/or eligible escorts using Volunteer Car Drivers. - 6.4.2 A Volunteer Car Driver shall be defined as any person who provides transportation of eligible patients and/or eligible escorts, on a non-employed basis and is not remunerated for their services (although payment of a mileage allowance and other expense may be permitted). - 6.4.3 It is noted that sub-contracting undertaken to Volunteer Car Services or Volunteer Car Drivers shall result in no relaxation of contractual requirements. - 6.4.4 In particular, Providers are reminded that any use of Volunteer Car Services shall be subject to the following conditions that: - A documented recruitment process that is auditable application for selecting Volunteer Car Drivers and that this is no less rigorous than processes applied to the recruitment of employed drivers